 Unfortunately it was all a dirty trick.

-When the peasant farmers grew these new hybrids, they were indeed more productive, even though they required more fertilizer and water.
-But when they collected and saved the seed for replanting the next season—as they had done for generations and generations—none of it grew true to the parent crop, little food grew, and these poor farmers, having none of their open-pollenated traditional varieties left viable, had no choice but to go back to the big companies to purchase the hybrid seeds again for planting year after year.
+When the peasant farmers grew these new hybrids, they were indeed more productive, even though they required more fertilizer and water to grow.
+But when they collected and saved the seed for replanting the next season—as they had done for generations and generations—none of it grew true to the parent crop, little food grew, and these poor farmers, having none of their open-pollinated traditional varieties left viable, had no choice but to go back to the big companies to purchase the hybrid seeds again for planting year after year.

 U.S. companies like Cargill intentionally disrupted the traditional cycle of open-pollinated seed saving and self-sufficiency to essentially force entire nations to purchase their seeds, and the agricultural chemicals required to grow them.

 Most of these poor subsistence farmers never had to pay for seed before, and could not afford the new hybrid seeds, or the new petrochemical fertilizers they required, and were forced to sell their farms and migrate to the cities for work.
-This is how the massive, infamous slums of India, Latin America, and other developing countries were created.
+This massive displacement of people from the land to the city is how the massive, infamous slums of India, Latin America, and other developing countries were created.

 Many other farmers committed suicide, having lost everything they had, including the very means to feed themselves and their families.
 And once those farmers sold or abandoned their land, guess who bought it all up?
 That’s right.
 Agribusiness.